-The ADC12451 is a 12-bit plus sign A/D converter with the capability of doing Auto-Zero or Auto-Calibration routines to minimize zero, full-scale and linearity errors.
-It is a successive-approximation A/D converter consisting of a DAC comparator and a successive-approximation register (SAR) Auto-Zero is an internal calibration sequence that corrects for the A/D's zero error caused by the comparator's offset voltage.
+The ADC1251 is a 12-bit plus sign A/D converter with the capability of doing Auto-Zero or Auto-Cal routines to minimize zero, full-scale and linearity errors.
+It is a successiveapproximation A/D converter consisting of a DAC, comparator and a successive-approximation register (SAR).
+Auto-Zero is an internal calibration sequence that corrects for the A/D's zero error caused by the comparator's offset voltage.
 Auto-Cal is a calibration cycle that not only corrects zero error but also corrects for full-scale and linearity errors caused by DAC inaccuracies.
-Auto-Cal minimizes the errors of the ADC12451 without the need of trimming during its fabrication.
-An Auto-Cal cycle can restore the accuracy over temperature and time.
+Auto-Cal minimizes the errors of the ADC1251 without the need for trimming during its fabrication.
+An Auto-Cal cycle can restore the accuracy of the ADC1251 at any time, which ensures accuracy over temperature and time.